 - Take a walk without your phone.

-This is a hard time but can also be a great time for connection if we are intentional about it.
+This is a hard time but can also be a great time for our need to connect if we are intentional about it.

-This article on loneliness originally appeared here, and is used by permission.
+This article on our need to connect originally appeared here, and is used by permission.